Effective algebraic integration in bounded genus: Kodaira dimension of foliations

-\begin{thm} Let $\mathcal F$ be a relatively minimal foliation on a smooth projective surface $X$.
-If $\KF$ is pseudo-effective and $P + N$ is its Zariski decomposition then the support of $N$ is a disjoint union of Hirzebruch-Jung strings. \end{thm}
+\begin{thm} \cite[Chapter 8, Theorem 1]{MR2114696} Let $\mathcal F$ be a relatively minimal foliation on a smooth projective surface $X$.
+If $\KF$ is pseudoeffective and $P + N$ is its Zariski decomposition then the support of $N$ is a disjoint union of Hirzebruch-Jung strings. \end{thm}

-A Hirzebruch-Jung string is a chain of smooth rational curves of self-intersection smaller $\leq -2$.
+A Hirzebruch-Jung string is a chain of smooth rational curves of self-intersection at most $-2$.
 At one end of the chain, the handle of the Hirzebruch-Jung string, the foliation has only one singularity.
 Every other curve in the chain contains two singularities of the foliation.
 There is only one singularity of $\F$ on the Hirzebruch-Jung string which does not coincide with a singularity of its support.
 There exists a unique leaf of $\F$ not contained in the Hirzebruch-Jung string that passes through this singularity.
 Such curve is called the tail of the Hirzebruch-Jung string.

-\begin{dfn} Let $\F$ be a relatively minimal foliation with pseudo-effective $\KF$ on a smooth projective surface $X$.
+\begin{dfn} Let $\F$ be a relatively minimal foliation with pseudoeffective $\KF$ on a smooth projective surface $X$.
 The order of a maximal Hirzebruch-Jung string contained in the support of $N$ is the determinant of the negative of the intersection matrix of its support. \end{dfn}

 The following proposition shows that the order and the index are closely related.

 \begin{prop} Notation as in the definition above.
 The following assertions hold true. \begin{enumerate} \item The order of a maximal Hirzebruch-Jung string $J$ contained in the support of $N$ coincides with the smallest $o \in \mathbb N$ such that the coefficients of $N$ corresponding to curves in $J$ belong to $\frac{1}{o} \mathbb N$. \item The contraction of a Hirzebruch-Jung string of order $o$ is locally isomorphic to the quotient of a smooth foliation on $(\mathbb C^2,0)$ by the cyclic group generated by an automorphism of the form $(x,y)\mapsto (\xi_o \cdot x, \xi_o^a \cdot y )$ where $\xi_o$ is a primitive root of unity of order $o$ and $a$ is a natural number relatively prime to $o$. \end{enumerate} \end{prop}